SomSingh23/BTP-6/README.md

 ## Getting Started

-1. Visit our website to **download SurakshaScan**.
+1. Visit our website to **[download SurakshaScan](https://som-and-team-btp-7.vercel.app/)**.
-2. Run the installer and follow the instructions to set up.
-3. Launch SurakshaScan and start scanning your system for threats.
+2. Launch SurakshaScan and start scanning your system for threats.

 ## Requirements

 - **OS**: Windows 10 or higher